opendatasoft/ods-documentation/source/publishing_data/05_processing_data/processors/expression.rst

 .. admonition:: Note
    :class: note

    Some operations can fail if they involve a field which type was wrongly guessed by the platform at the creation of the dataset, even if the field type was modified afterward.
+In that case, contact Opendatasoft support team.

 Functions
 ~~~~~~~~~